Dozens missing as firefighters battle two large Oregon fires

 Brown said Thursday that more than 1,400 square miles (3,600 square kilometers) have burned in Oregon over the past three days, nearly double the land that burns in a typical year in the state and an area greater than the size of Rhode Island.

-Oregon officials haven’t released an exact death count for the wildfires, but at least eight fatalities have been reported in the state.
-A 1-year-old boy was killed in wildfires in Washington.
+Oregon officials haven’t released an exact death count for the wildfires, but at least four fatalities have been reported in the state.
+One person was killed in wildfires in Washington.

 With the two large fires — called the Beachie Fire and the Riverside Fire — threatening to merge, some firefighters in Clackamas County, which encompasses Molalla, were told to disengage temporarily Thursday because of the danger.
 Officials tried to reassure residents who abandoned their homes and law enforcement officials said police patrols would be stepped up to prevent looting.

-The change in weather also aided efforts to contain a fire near Lincoln City, on the Oregon Coast, that according to an estimate has damaged or destroyed at least 100 structures.
+The change in weather also aided efforts to contain a fire near Lincoln City, on the Oregon Coast.

 “Thank God, we got a wind shift.
 The wind started coming from the west, pushing the fire back towards the east, and that's what kept it within its footprint and kept it from growing,” fire spokesperson Ashley Lertora said.